mingyeeee/RUhacks2021/README.md

 ### Image Classification using MobileNetv2

-We have used im
+AugmentEd uses image classification to identify picture and therefore understand which simulation to render.
-ML was implemented in this project to classify simulations, by labelling them vision.py will render the simulation by detecting the arucoMarkers.
+The model was implemented in this project to classify simulations, by labelling them vision.py will render the simulation by detecting the arucoMarkers.

 ### Computer Vision